jenskutilek/RedArrow-Glyphs/README.md

 ### Installation

+Use the Plugin Manager.

+But now that you’re here, you are probably looking for manual installation.
 Download the complete ZIP file and unpack it, or clone the repository.

-Double click the .glyphsReporter file.
-Confirm the dialog that appears in Glyphs.
+Double click the .glyphsReporter file and confirm the dialog that appears in Glyphs.

 Restart Glyphs.